Immanuel, Broad Street

 Left: Society for the Diffusion of Useful Knowledge 1839 Map of Birmingham.
 Image courtesy of the Mapseeker website - http://www.mapseeker.co.uk - use permitted for non-commercial purposes.

-Immanuel Church was not built until 1865 and is therefore not shown here.
+Immanuel Church was not built until 1865 and is therefore not shown on this map.
 However, the Magdalen Asylum, the site of whose chapel it was built on, is shown near the corner of Bishopsgate Street.
 Islington was the name for this west end of what is now Broad Street.

 Immanuel Church appears on the 1890 Ordnance Survey map available at British History Online -